Playoff format: In major sports leagues

-In both the men's and women's NCAA college basketball tournaments, 68 teams are seeded into four brackets of 17 teams each.
-There's a play-in game before the first round involving No. 16 hosting No. 17.
-In the first round, the No. 1 team plays the Nos.
-16-17 winner in each bracket, the No. 2 plays the No. 15, and so on.
+In both the men's and women's NCAA college basketball tournaments, there are 68 teams seeded into four brackets of 16 teams each.
+Prior to the first round, eight teams (4 No. 16 seeds and 4 other seeds) play a play-in game to gain entry into the "main" bracket.
+In the first round, the No. 1 team plays the No. 16, the No. 2 plays the No. 15, and so on.
 Theoretically, if a higher-ranked team always beats a lower-ranked team, the second game will be arranged No. 1 vs. No. 8, No. 2 vs. No. 7, etc.; the third will be arranged No. 1 vs. No. 4, No. 2 vs. No. 3; the fourth will be arranged No. 1 vs. No. 2.
 The brackets are fixed, meaning teams are not re-seeded between rounds.

 In association football, the World Cup uses single-elimination knockout rounds after a round-robin group stage.
 The Champions League and Europa League do the same, except each single-elimination round consists of a two-legged tie, with the winner determined by aggregate score.
 Most European domestic cups (e.g. the FA Cup in England or the DFB-Pokal in Germany) use hybrid systems with various round-robin and single-elimination stages.
 Major League Soccer (MLS) uses a single-elimination format for their playoffs; since 2023, all rounds are conducted as single games, except the conference quarterfinals, which is best-of-three series.
 Liga MX in Mexico, which splits its season into two phases, uses playoffs known as the Liguilla to determine the champions of each phase.
 Unlike the MLS system, all Liguilla matches are two-legged ties.
 Australia's A-League introduced a six-team knockout playoff, known locally as a "finals series", in the 2012–13 season.
 Unlike the MLS playoffs or Liga MX Liguilla, the A-League finals series uses one-off matches throughout, culminating in the A-League Grand Final.
 This format is a departure from norms in football codes in Australia; previously, the A-League used a hybrid elimination system that allowed top teams in the regular season to lose one finals match but still win the tournament.
-The Philippines Football League's 2017 season also featured as playoff finals known as the final series.
+The Philippines Football League's inaugural 2017 season also featured a playoff finals known as the final series.